Laurel Fields, Potters Bar, Herts , EN6 2BA

 At Cranborne, we expect all members of the community to treat each other with mutual respect and take responsibility for our own actions.
 We expect our children to be kind and considerate to one another and we learn from our mistakes.

 We work in partnership with you to ensure your child is safe and ready to learn.
-The governing body take behaviour seriously and recognise that we must promote behaviours which enable our children to succeed in their future lives.
+The governing board take behaviour seriously and recognise that we must promote behaviours which enable our children to succeed in their future lives.
 They have produced a behaviour statement that supports the development of our behaviour policy.

 We aim to create a supportive and calm environment in which the rights of everyone within the school community feel understood, valued and upheld.
 Our focus is on teaching and modelling positive behaviour.